Work-based learning information for tertiary education providers

 Webinar on new PTEs

-This webinar was held on 29 July.
+This webinar was held in 2025.
 A recording of the webinar is available below.

 More information